raspberrypilearning/get-started-pico-w/en/step_6.md

 --- task ---

-**Test:** You can hold your hand over your Raspberry Pi Pico W to increase it's temperature, then refresh the web page on your computer to see the new value that is displayed.
+**Test:** You can hold your hand over your Raspberry Pi Pico W to increase its temperature, then refresh the webpage on your computer to see the new value that is displayed.

 --- /task ---